EventStore/samples/QuickStart/README.md

 }
 ```

+### Run the Solution ###

+With the changes made to each of the projects within the solution, let's run them.
+To do this, we will open three console windows and execute one project per window.
+This provides an ability to observe what each project is doing, in real-time.

-With all three console applications updated, we can now execute them.
-Open up three PowerShell console windows, and execute the following commands, one in each console window.
+Execute the following commands, one in each console window you've opened:

-**Stream Listener (Listens for changes in the 'users' stream)**
 ```PowerShell
 dotnet run --project .\StreamListener\StreamListener.csproj
 ```

-**All Stream (listens for changes anywhere within the general ledger)**
 ```PowerShell
 dotnet run --project .\AllStreamListener\AllStreamListener.csproj
 ```

-**Stream Writer**
 ```PowerShell
 dotnet run --project .\StreamWriter\StreamWriter.csproj
 ```

-You'll notice that each time a new user is created & they punch in, you will get an update to the StreamListener application that the user was added.
-In the AllStream application, you'll see that not only new users have been created, but that each user has also clocked in.
+As you observe the output within each console, you'll notice the following:

+* Every 250ms, a `NewUser` event is appended to the `users` stream; and a new `ClockedIn` event is appended to the `timeclock` stream.
+* In the `AllStreamListener` project, both the `NewUser` and `ClockedIn` events are observed, along with system events that are triggered as part of appending each event into their streams.
+* In the `StreamListener` project, only the `NewUser` event is observed, as we are only observing the `users` stream.

-# Where to go From Here #
+# Next Steps #

 [How to finish?]